 All species of marine turtles are listed as EPS under Annex IV of the EU Habitats Directives.
 There have been records of four species of marine turtle in the North Sea, the leatherback (Dermocheylys coriacea), loggerhead turtle (Caretta caretta), green turtle (Chelonia mydas) and Kemp's ridley (Lepidochelys kempii) (Goverse et al., 2014; Botterell et al. 2020).
-Of these the most commonly recorded is the leatherback turtle which are regularly recorded along the north-western part of the European Continental Shelf (Godley et al., 1998; Doyle et al., 2008; Botterell et al. 2020).
-Records within the North Sea tend to be more occasional (Botterell et al., 2020; Goverse et al., 2014; Reeds, 2004).
-Records of the other, hard shelled species of turtle are sparse.
-As with leatherback turtles most occur on the western side of the UK although most tend to occur during the winter months and are of juvenile individuals.
-It is likely that these individuals are arriving via North Atlantic current systems (Botterell et al., 2020).
+Of these the most commonly recorded is the leatherback turtle which is regularly recorded along the north-western part of the European Continental Shelf (Godley et al., 1998; Doyle et al., 2008; Botterell et al. 2020).
+Records within the North Sea tend to be more occasional (Botterell et al., 2020; Goverse et al., 2014; Reeds, 2004)